Biotransformation and Metabolism of Drugs

 "Chemical alteration of an agent (drug) that occurs by virtue of the sojourn of the agent in a biological system".

 Note how the chemical must merely soujourn in a biological system; no mention is made of what the system must consist of.
 This opens the definition to include pharmacologically important chemical reactions.
 The abovelinked glossary goes on to expand the definition using examples.
 For instance, if a radioisotope decays within the body, even though a chemical alteration results, it is not considered biotransformation (because it does not occur by virtue of the sojourn, i.e. that decay would have happened no matter where the isotope was).
 Similarly, a puddle of in vitro cultured cells or even a purified enzyme solution may act on a chemical, and that would be called biotransformation because a biological system was involved, even if it were totally separated form any actual living organism.
-In this manner, biotransformation is a term which can be applied

 Drug biotransformation versus drug metabolism